kyma-project/kyma/tests/end-to-end/backup-restore-test/backup-restore.md

 - Back up the Namespace and all the resources in it.
 - Remove the Namespace and all its components from the cluster.

-- Restore the namespace and its content from the backup
+- Restore the Namespace and its content from the backup.
 - Verify the function contained in the restored namespace works

 ## Usage